home-assistant/home-assistant.io/source/_integrations/digital_loggers.markdown

 The only tested working model is the Pro Switch.

-Supported Digital Loggers models emulate the Wemo protocol but this is not automatically enabled.
+Supported Digital Loggers models emulate the WeMo protocol but this is not automatically enabled.
 To enable this, find the IP address of your device and log in.
 Click on External APIs, check the box to allow CoAP, and then click submit.